Nitrogen-induced ELM suppression and confinement improvement in the EAST tokamak with a full metal wall: Phenomenology of ELM suppression and data analysis

-To precisely determine the spatial origin of these spectral features, the reflectometry probing frequencies are mapped to their corresponding radial locations based on the measured electron density profiles.
-As illustrated in Fig.~\ref{fig:density profiles} for two characteristic times ($t = 5.2\,\mathrm{s}$ and $t = 6.3\,\mathrm{s}$), the cutoff layers for the higher-frequency channels (33--52.6 GHz) map to the steep-gradient region, while the 24.8 GHz channel is located at the pedestal foot ($R \sim 2.29\,\mathrm{m}$, $\psi_N \sim 0.98-0.99$).
-Notably, the coherent fluctuations are completely absent in the 20.4 GHz channel, which maps further outward into the scrape-off layer (SOL).
-By combining the absence of fluctuations in both the DBS probing region (steep-gradient) and the 20.4 GHz channel (SOL), the new 20--50,kHz mode is firmly localized to the narrow pedestal foot layer.
+To convert these frequency constraints into radial locations, the reflectometry probing frequencies are mapped onto the measured electron-density profiles.
+As shown in Fig.~\ref{fig:density profiles} for t=5.2~s and t=6.3~s, the cutoff layers for the higher-frequency channels (33-52.6~GHz) lie in the steep-gradient region, whereas the 24.8~GHz cutoff is located near the pedestal foot ($R \approx 2.29~$m, $\psi_N \approx 0.98-0.99$).
+The 20.4~GHz cutoff is farther outward in the scrape-off layer and shows no coherent fluctuation.
+Taken together, the DBS, K/Ka-band and U-band reflectometry measurements localize the new 20-50~kHz mode to a narrow pedestal-foot layer.

-The radial localization of this mode can be further validated by the AXUV bolometer arrays.
-Because AXUV diagnostics provide line-integrated measurements of plasma radiation along their viewing chords, the spatial origin of a localized mode can be deduced by comparing adjacent channels.
-If a mode is visible on inner chords but absent on outer chords, it must be located entirely inward of the outer chords' tangent radii.
-As shown in Fig.~\ref{fig:AXUV_edge}, the mode is distinctly visible in channels 56 and 57 but is completely absent in the outer channels 58 and 59.
-Therefore the location of the new ECM is definitively constrained to the narrow spatial region between the tangent radii of AXUV channels 57 and 58 (namely $\psi_N \sim 0.9-1.0$).
+The AXUV bolometer arrays provide an independent check of this localization.
+Because the AXUV signals are line-integrated along the viewing chords, the radial position of a localized mode can be constrained by comparing adjacent channels.
+As shown in Fig.~\ref{fig:AXUV_edge}, the coherent fluctuation is visible in channels 56 and 57 but is absent from the outer channels 58 and 59.
+The mode is therefore constrained to lie between the tangent radii of AXUV channels 57 and 58, consistent with the pedestal-foot location inferred from reflectometry.

-This cross-diagnostic consistency bounded radially by the DBS arrays on the inside, and the low-frequency reflectometry alongside the outermost AXUV channels on the outside, solidifies the localization of the mode strictly within the $\psi_N \sim 0.98-0.99$ layer.
-Notably, this precise radial location is distinctively further outward compared to the typical ECM observed prior to nitrogen seeding.
+This cross-diagnostic consistency is important.
+Reflectometry excludes the steep-gradient region and the scrape-off layer as the primary location of the new mode, while the AXUV channel pattern independently confines it to the same edge layer.
+The nitrogen-induced coherent mode is therefore displaced outward from the pre-seeding ECM and resides in the pedestal foot.

-Furthermore, as evidenced by Fig.~\ref{fig:AXUV_edge}, the fluctuation amplitude of the ECM is significantly enhanced following the nitrogen injection compared to its pre-seeding state.
+The AXUV spectrograms in Fig.~\ref{fig:AXUV_edge} also show that the post-seeding coherent fluctuation has a larger radiative fluctuation amplitude than the pre-seeding ECM.

-Crucially, an analysis of the high-frequency Mirnov coil signals in Fig.~\ref{fig:mirnov spect} reveals no corresponding magnetic fluctuations in this 20--50\,kHz range.
-This null result on the magnetic probes implies that the observed coherent mode is predominantly electrostatic in nature.
+An analysis of the high-frequency Mirnov coil signals in Fig.~\ref{fig:mirnov spect} reveals no corresponding magnetic fluctuation in the 20-50 kHz range.
+This magnetic-null result indicates that the observed coherent mode is predominantly electrostatic.